ReeseDavid/ReeseDavid/README.md

 <h1> About Me </h1>

 Hello, my name is David Reese, I'm soon to graduate with my B.S. of Computer Science.
 I've developed web and CLI applications which I will host the repositories for publicly here.
 While my academic & personal background does lie in development, I also have IT experience through my internship dealing in Cloud technologies & Systems Administration.
-My dual background in IT & Development combines to fit many roles needed from Full-Stack Web Development to DevOps.
+My dual background combines to fit many roles needed from Full-Stack Web Development to DevOps.

 <h3>Cloud Certifications</h3>
 - Microsoft-Certified Azure Administrator Associate (Exam 8/27/23) <br>